jordan-tuinman/pipyt/README.md

 If you would like to try it out on your own machine, feel free to clone this repo and follow the steps below:

+## Running PiPYT

 - Run npm install

 Note: if using windows 10 - run 'npm install' via powershell, then switch over to WSL if desired.
 If 'npm install' is done via WSL, it seems to create issues with the Electron packages.

-- Get your own YouTube API key, then copy and paste it into the 'apiKey' variable located in 'src/apis/index.js' Follow the instructions here to get your own YouTube API key if you don't already know how.
+- Get your own YouTube API key, then copy and paste it into the 'apiKey' variable located in 'src/apis/index.js'

+Follow the instructions [here](https://developers.google.com/youtube/v3/getting-started) to get your own YouTube API key if you don't already know how.
 For each API key, you can make up to YouTube 100 searches per day.

 - Save, and then run the script 'npm run dev' to start PiPYT